modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 The above concepts may seem complex, but don't worry, for application developers, you only need to convert your existing agent to its distributed version.

+### Security Warning

+To provide the ability to run customized agents on the agent server process, AgentScope allows to run **arbitrary code** on the **agent server process**.
+Therefore, you need to take extra care when using the distributed mode.

+To avoid security risks, you can follow the methods below:

+1. Only execute trusted agent code on the agent server process.
+2. Deploy AgentScope agent server processes in a controlled network, and only allow access to the agent server processes from the trusted IPs.
+3. Set `local_mode=True` in `to_dist` and `RpcAgentServerLauncher` (will introduce later) when you don't need to access the agent server process from other machines.

 ### Step 1: Convert your agent to its distributed version

 All agents in AgentScope can automatically convert to its distributed version by calling its {func}`to_dist<agentscope.agents.AgentBase.to_dist>` method.